-The Underline Monitoring Project (UMP), which is a sub-project within KESRP, has multiple related research avenues; 1) determine where and to what extent seabirds hit power lines or are grounded by lights, 2) identify environmental and behavioral predictors of power line collision and grounding, 3) conduct experiments testing the efficacy of minimization strategies.
+The Underline Monitoring Project (UMP), which is a sub-project within KESRP, has multiple related research avenues: 1) determine where and to what extent seabirds hit power lines or are grounded by lights, 2) identify environmental and behavioral predictors of power line collision and grounding, and 3) conduct experiments testing the efficacy of minimization strategies.
 Brief descriptions of the methods used to achieve these three overarching goals are described below.

 Visual Observation Surveys